Hong Taeyong

-Early life
+Biography

 Hong Taeyong was born in 1731 in Cheonan, South Chungcheong Province.
 In his early days, Hong was educated by Kim One-hang of Seock-sil Seowon.
 During this period, traditional Neo-Confucianism formed the basis of his academic world.
 In 1765, Hong followed his uncle Hong Eock, who was in Joseon missions to Imperial China.
 In China, Hong witnessed a brilliant development of Qing Dynasty and experienced culture shock.
 After returning to Joseon, Hong insisted enhancing the national prosperity.

+In 1774, Hong was recommended as a mentor for the crown prince, who afterwards would be King Jeongjo.
+Hong discussed many topics and themes with the crown prince.
+Although the prince was satisfied with Hong's studies and polymathy, they had different views.
+The crown prince demanded Hong to go into government service and serve him, but Hong refused.
+He then wrote Journal as the Mentor of Crown Prince about their debates.

+After King Jeongjo ascended the throne following the death of the King Yeongjo, Hong was appointed as a local county governor, but had to resign and go back to Seoul when his mother's health deteriorated in 1782.
+In 1783, his mother regained her health, but Hong had a sudden stroke.
+He would not make it by morning, and died the next day.
+It was 23 October according to the Lunisolar calendar and 17 November 1783 according to the Solar calendar.

 Works

-Hong was also interested in astronomy and mathematics.
+Hong was interested in astronomy and mathematics.
 He maintained the rotundity of the Earth and Earth's rotation, which was rejected by Traditional Confucianists who thought the sky was globular and the ground was square.
-Also, He firmly rejected Anthropocentrism, thinking all things in nature are equal.
+Also, he firmly rejected anthropocentrism, thinking all things in nature are equal.

-After failing the Gwageo a few times, Hong gave up and became absorbed in astronomy research.
+After failing the gwageo a few times, Hong gave up and became absorbed in astronomy research.
 He wrote Catechism of Eusan mountain, which contains the concepts of Earth's rotation and the equality among species and the infinity of outer space.
 In mathematics, Hong wrote Interpretation and Usage of Mathematics.
 He also wrote Travel Essay of Yanjing in 1765 and 1766, a journal about his travel to China.

-Crown prince

-In 1774, Hong was recommended for a mentor of the crown prince, who afterwards would be King Jeongjo.
-Hong discussed many topics and themes with crown prince.
-Although the crown prince was satisfied with Hong's studies and polymathy, Hong found their difference of views among several topics and the conservatism of the Prince.
-The crown prince demanded Hong to go into government service and be his own staff members, but Hong indicated his refusal in a roundabout way.
-Hong wrote Journal as the Mentor of Crown Prince, which contains their debate contents.

-After the crown prince ascended the throne following the death of the King Yeongjo, Hong was appointed to local county governor.
-In there he tried to test his progressive ideas in local society.
-However, his mother's health condition deteriorated in 1782, so Hong abandoned a service and came back to Seoul.
-In 1783, mother regained her health, but Hong had a sudden stroke.
-He would not make it by morning, and died the next day.
-It was 23 October 1783 (Lunisolar calendar) as 17 November 1783 (Solar calendar).